WebAssembly/component-model/design/mvp/CanonicalABI.md

      | +----+  +----+ |
      +----------------+
 ```
-the following child-to-parent and parent-to-child calls are disallowed:
+while the following child-to-parent and parent-to-child calls are disallowed:
 ```
      +----------+        +----------+
      | +---+    |        |    +---+ |